Obituaries

 How To Write An Obituary

 An obituary serves many purposes, the foremost being that it notifies the public of a loved one’s death.
-However, one of the many reasons one must know how to write an obituary for a deceased family member or loved one is because many states have regulations that might require them for probate proceedings.
+However, one of the many reasons one must know how to write an obituary for a deceased family member or loved one is that many states have regulations that might require it for probate proceedings.
 Public notice of death, like writing an obituary for a newspaper, is often used to notify unknown creditors, so that they can make claims against the estate.

 Knowing how to write an obituary is just the first step, as you then need to fill in all the appropriate answers that an obituary asks.
 We’ll list out the several most important points that every obituary must have, then you can add in other information afterward.

-Many times, state law will just require a death certificate be filed with the state.
+Many times, state law will just require a death certificate to be filed with the state.
 Of course, the attending physician or any health care facility that cared for your loved one would prepare the death certificate.
-An estate-planning attorney will help you understand the laws and requirements in your respective state.
+An estate-planning attorney will help you understand the laws and requirements in your state.
 Likewise, here are five tips on how to write your loved one’s obituary.

 How to Write an Obituary